South East Water

+Pembury Water Treatment Works from Old Church Road, Pembury.

-South East Water is a UK supplier of drinking water to 2.2 million consumers in Kent, Sussex, Surrey, Hampshire and Berkshire and is a private limited company registered in England and Wales.
+South East Water is a British water utility providing drinking water services to households across Kent, Sussex, Surrey, Hampshire and Berkshire.
+South East Water is a private limited company registered in England and Wales owned by parent company, HDF (UK) Holdings Limited.
+The company's shareholders are Utilities Trust of Australia, which owns 50 per cent, as well as the NatWest pension fund and Desjardins, both of which have a 25 per cent stake each.

-Each day the company supplies on average 521 million litres of drinking water from its 83 water treatment works and manages more than 14,500 kilometres (about 9,000 miles) of its water mains.
-The company's supply area covers 5,657 square kilometres.
+According to the company, it supplies on average 521 million litres of drinking water per day and operates 83 water treatment works and 14,500 kilometres of its water mains across an area of 5,657 square kilometres.
 The company takes water from rivers, reservoirs at Ardingly and Arlington, and underground sources (aquifers) under abstraction licences issued by the Environment Agency.
-South East Water is at least 75% owned by entities domiciled outside of the United Kingdom.

 History

 The present company came into existence in December 2007 by a merger of Mid Kent Water and an earlier separate company with the name of South East Water, thus uniting two water companies in the South East of England.

-Other companies that had earlier been merged into the current company included Mid-Sussex Water, the Crowborough District Water Company, the Newhaven and Seaford Water Company, the Eastbourne Water Company (itself incorporating the Hailsham Water Company), the West Kent Water Company, the Mid Southern Water Company (formerly the Mid-Wessex Water Company; itself incorporating the Aldershot Gas and Water Company, the Frimley and Farnborough District Water Company, the Wokingham District Water Company, the Herriard and Lasham Water Company, the Manydown Estate Waterworks, the Hartley Wintney Waterworks, and the Maidenhead Waterworks Company), and the Burgess Hill Water Company.
+Other companies that had earlier been merged into the current company included Mid-Sussex Water Company, the Crowborough District Water Company, the Newhaven and Seaford Water Company, the Eastbourne Water Company (itself incorporating the Hailsham Water Company), the West Kent Water Company, the Mid Southern Water Company (formerly the Mid-Wessex Water Company; itself incorporating the Aldershot Gas and Water Company, the Frimley and Farnborough District Water Company, the Wokingham District Water Company, the Herriard and Lasham Water Company, the Manydown Estate Waterworks, the Hartley Wintney Waterworks, and the Maidenhead Waterworks Company), and the Burgess Hill Water Company.

+The Mid Kent Water Company had been originally incorporated as an ordinary limited company in 1888, before being reincorporated by the Mid Kent Water Act 1898 (61 & 62 Vict. c. ccxxiii) as a statutory company.
+It absorbed the Cranbrook District Water Company by the Kent Water Act 1955 (4 & 5 Eliz.
+2. c. xi).

-In 2021/2022 South East Water's CEO, David Hinton, received a base salary (not including bonus, pension contributions and other benefits) of £271,620.
+In 2021-2022, the company's chief executive, David Hinton, received a base salary (not including bonus, pension contributions and other benefits) of £271,620.
 The CFO received a base salary of £222,503 over the same period.

 South East Water was one of eleven water providers fined by the water regulator for England and Wales, Ofwat, in October 2022.
 South East Water’s fine was £3.2 million.